Motor Board API

 Setting motor power

 Control of your motors is achieved by setting a power output from one of the channels on your Motor Boards.
-Valid values are between -1 and 1 inclusive.
-Fractional values (such as 0.42) can be used to specify less than 100% power.
-Negative values run the motor in the opposite direction.

-outputs you will need to specify which output you want to control:
+As each Motor Board has two outputs you will need to specify which output you want to control:

 # Set channel 0 to full power forward